AnthonyAndroulakis/SpeechEntrainmentVideoGenerator/README.md

 - opencv-python
 - vidstab

-## optional prerequisite:
-CUDA (will make this program run a lot faster)
+## note: as you increase num_of_temporal_smoothing_passes, the program takes exponentially longer to complete

 ## How it works:
 1) video is inputted